 Diet and Nutrition

-The Mudi should perform well with a high-quality commercially or home-prepared (under veterinary supervision) dog food.
+The Mudi should perform well with high-quality commercial or home-prepared (under veterinary supervision) dog food.
 Fresh, clean water should be available at all times.
 As with all breeds, treats should be given in moderation and their diet should be controlled in order to avoid weight gain or obesity-related issues.
+Consult your veterinarian to determine the best portions and nutrients for your specific dog based on their age, weight, and activity level.

 Protective of their inner circle